Demystifying CGRP: The ‘Migraine Protein’ & Modern Management Strategies

 For years, the vascular theory (swollen blood vessels) dominated migraine discussions.
 However, modern science has pivoted to the neurological view, placing Calcitonin Gene-Related Peptide (CGRP) at the centre of the storm.

 During a migraine attack, your trigeminal nerve system—the major pain pathway for the head and face—releases a flood of CGRP.
-This protein causes blood vessels to dilate and, more importantly, creates neurogenic inflammation.
-It essentially turns the "volume" of pain signals up to the maximum setting.
+This protein causes blood vessels to dilate and creates neurogenic inflammation, turning the "volume" of pain signals up to maximum.

 How CGRP Antagonists Work